 Taste: Acrid Smoke and Ash, Liquorice again, Pepper, Sherry / Dried Fruits, Maple Syrup and bitter Oak.

-I really hate to be predictable, but I love an Islay and in the end, this Laphroaig took the crown for me.
+I really hate to be predictable, but I love an Islay and in the end, this Laphroaig took the title of best dram for me.
 The sherry finish provided just enough influence to compliment the deep layers of smoke rather than battle against them and the relatively low bottling strength made it frighteningly drinkable.
 A really exceptional dram to end the night on.
-Bravo!

 Bottlers notes here.

 What a night.
 What a selection of drams.
 After 35 years the Scotch Malt Whisky Society is still one of the finest independent bottlers on the scene but they are also so much more than that.
 This members club, this community, is utterly united around a love for single cask whisky and long may it’s success continue.
 Here’s to the next 35 years! #SMWSat35